This is the latest installment of our “Ask Wealthsimple" series, where our financial guru Dave Nugent helps you navigate the world of investing.

 I knew it!
 OK, so if you don’t have my money, who does?

 Your assets are actually held with Canadian ShareOwner, which is a different kind of company, called a custodian.
-A custodian is a financial institution that safeguards assets and, in the case of ShareOwner, makes trades on behalf of Wealthsimple.
+A custodian is a financial institution that can’t make any trades; it just safeguards assets.
 Wealthsimple Financial Corp is the name of the holding company that owns both Wealthsimple Inc., the portfolio manager, and Canadian ShareOwner.

-But then what if something happens to Apex?
+But then what if something happens to Canadian ShareOwner?
 Maybe it gets hit by an asteroid and all my money literally ignites.

-Then I guess my question is how do I know the people at Apex who actually hold my money aren’t a bunch of degenerate foosball gamblers who need my money to cover their debts?
+Then I guess my question is how do I know the people at Canadian ShareOwner who actually hold my money aren’t a bunch of degenerate foosball gamblers who need my money to cover their debts?

 Maybe it’s time to tell you a little bit about why Wealthsimple isn’t your typical start-up.
 Wealthsimple’s financial backer is Power Financial.
-It is headquartered in Canada, and is one of the largest and most well-respected financial firms in the world.
-It has more than $1.22 trillion in assets.
-You may know some of the brands that Power Financial owns: Great West Life Insurance, London Life, Putnam Investments, Mackenzie Financial.
-They don’t own Wealthsimple, but they have invested $74 million in us, and their powerful assets serve as a pretty major insurance policy so that we do well, and we do well by our clients.
+It is one of the largest and most well-respected financial firms in the world.
+It’s controlled by the Desmarais family, which you may have heard of, and has more than $1.22 trillion in assets.
+You probably know some of the brands that Power Financial owns: Great West Life Insurance, London Life, Canada Life, Mackenzie Financial.
+They don’t own Wealthsimple entirely, but they have invested $30 million in us, and their powerful assets serve as a pretty major insurance policy so that we do well, and we do well by our clients.

 The fact that you’re backed by heavy-hitters seems stable.
 But what about cases like the MF Global bankruptcy a few years ago—seemed totally legit, but it turned out that they were dipping into client accounts to cover shortages.
 It was in truth a bit of a Ponzi scheme.